 Remove Equifax Fraud Alert

-Active duty and initial fraud alerts with Equifax will get removed automatically when they expire, 12 months from when they were activated.
-Extended fraud alerts will be removed after 7 years.
+Active-duty and initial fraud alerts with Equifax will also be deleted automatically when they expire, 12 months after they were created.
+Extended fraud alerts will also fall off your credit report after 7 years.

 Equifax Removal Address